 Hamsa is God

 It means ‘Prana goes out with the sound Ha and comes in with the sound Sa.
-In this manner, Jiva is constantly repeating the mantra Hamsa Hamsa‘.
+In this manner, Jiva is constantly repeating the mantra Hamsa Hamsa or Hamsa Mantra.

 - Assume a convenient posture.
-Imagine that exhalation starts from the point of the spine where the heart is situated.
+Imagine that exhalation starts from the point of the spine Adjacent to the heart.
 During exhalation, the breath travels up through the spine and ends in the empty place which is a little above the top of the head.
 For inhalation, reverse the process.
 Practice this for a while before adding the subsequent steps.

 - During exhalation, imagine that the breath goes out with the sound Ha with its meaning I (am).

 - During inhalation, imagine that the breath comes in with the sound Sa with its meaning He, the supreme reality.